Courts view GOP fraud claims skeptically as Democrats score key legal victories over mail voting

 “I would actually say it’s a mixed bag, and that’s the reflection of the decentralization of our election system.
 So while state judges have actually found generally more in favor of expanding voting rights, federal courts have generally deferred to the wants of the local election officials,” she said.

-Voting rights advocates and Democrats have doubled-down on priorities such as allowing all voters to use mail ballots and letting community groups collect and return them.
+Voting rights advocates and Democrats have doubled down on priorities such as allowing all voters to use mail ballots and letting community groups collect and return them.
 Concerns about rejected ballots have also raised the stakes in battles over postmark rules and guaranteeing voters the chance to fix, or “cure,” their mistakes.

 More than 534,000 mail ballots were tossed during primaries in 23 states this year, including more than 60,480 in Michigan, Pennsylvania and Wisconsin — states where Trump clinched his 2016 victory with a margin of roughly 80,000 votes.